justisGipson/google_cert/troubleshooting_and_debugging/week_three/README.md

 * Wasting a lot of valuable time when the same issue is revisited

+Always document what you're doing in a bug or ticket.
+Use whatever you have access to.
+Documenting what you do, lets you keep track of what you've tried and what the results were.
+And documenting what's been done, makes it so you can easily share all data that's been collected with your team.

+While you're working on a problem, it's important to communicate clearly with those affected by the issue.
+They want to know what you figured out about the problem, what the available workarounds are, and when they can expect the next update.
+If you don't know what the problem is, it's hard to give an estimation of when you'll have it fixed.
+But you can still provide timely updates about the work you're doing.
+This kind of regular communication is helpful no matter the size of the incident

+For example, you could have someone working on finding out a temporary workaround, while someone else is in charge of understanding the root cause of the problem and finding the long-term remediation.

+Or if there are lots of possible causes for the issue, you could divide the causes among the team members and have them work on those in parallel.
+On top of people looking for the root cause and a solution, you want to have a person in charge of communicating with the people affected.
+This lets the team avoid forgetting to update the tracking issue or even worse providing contradictory information.

+This communications lead needs to know what's going on and provide timely updates on the current state and how long until the problem's resolved.
+They can act as a shield for questions from users letting the rest of the team focus on the actual problem.

+Similarly, there should be one person in charge of delegating the different tasks to the team members.
+This person sometimes called the Incident Commander or Incident Controller needs to look at the big picture and decide what's the best use of the available resources.
+They can make sure that there's no duplication of work among team members and that only one person is modifying the production system at a time.
+Having multiple people make overlapping changes to the system could lead to confusing results, making the outage even longer.

 Good document should contain the following:

 * Root cause